dotnet/AspNetDocs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/performing-a-what-if-deployment.md

 As described in [Deploying Web Packages](../web-deployment-in-the-enterprise/deploying-web-packages.md), you can deploy web packages using Web Deploy in two ways&#x2014;by using the MSDeploy.exe command-line utility directly or by running the *.deploy.cmd* file that the build process generates.

 If you're using MSDeploy.exe directly, you can run a "what if" deployment by adding the **–whatif** flag to your command.
-For example, to evaluate what would happen if you deployed the ContactManager.Mvc.zip package to a staging environment, the MSDeploy command should resemble this:
+For example, to evaluate what would happen if you deployed the ContactManager.Mvc.zip package to a staging environment, the MSDeploy command should resemble the following.
+Note the following example is using $CREDENTIAL_PLACEHOLDER$ as a placeholder for the password key-value pair:

 [!code-console[Main](performing-a-what-if-deployment/samples/sample1.cmd)]